-(88) Insurance Board has the power to take timely and corrective measures in case an insurer fails to comply with the sound business practices and regulatory requirements.
+(88) The Authority has the power to take timely and corrective measures in case an insurer fails to comply with the sound business practices and regulatory requirements.
 These measures are applied commensurate with the severity of the insurer's problems as stipulated within the provisions of this Directive, according to the following solvency control levels, as an early warning mechanism.

-Control Levels Solvency Ratio Supervisory Actions

-Internal Target Level > 130% Ongoing monitoring

-Periodical onsite inspections
+Control Levels Solvency Ratio Supervisory Actions Internal Target Level > 130% Ongoing monitoring Periodical onsite inspections

-Supervisory Target 100% - 130% Remedial Plans or requiring business plans

-Level Onsite inspections

-(RBC Level) Frequent reporting requirements

-Capital injection

-Restriction on payment of cash dividends

-Regulatory Intervention 70% - 100% Business restrictions and/or restructuring

-Level measures

-Capital injection

-Restrictions on:

-Payment of cash dividends

-Writing business

-Lending or invesments

-Acquisitions

-Restructuring on:

-of board members or senior

-management

-Reducing or mitigating risks,

-redesigning investment and

-reinsurance strategy

-Mandatory Control 45% - 70% Removing or replacing of board members

-Level or senior management

-(MCR Level) Stopping new business and run-off portfolio

-Revoking (withdrawal) the license

-Winding up
+Supervisory Target Level (RBC Level) 100% - 130% Remedial Plans or requiring business plans Onsite inspections Frequent reporting requirements Capital injection Restriction on payment of cash dividends Regulatory Intervention Lev 70% - 100% Business restrictions and/or restructuring measures Capital injection Restrictions on: Payment of cash dividends Writing business Lending or investments Acquisitions Restructuring on: Board members senior management Reducing or redesigning investment and reinsurance strategy Mandatory Control Level (MCR Level) 45% - 70% Removing or replacing of board members or senior management Stopping new business and run-off portfolio Revoking (withdrawal) the license Winding up

-- 1. Insurance Board shall take corrective actions against the insurance operators and if necessary, impose sanctions based on clear and objective criteria that are publicly disclosed. - 2.
+- 1. The Authority shall take corrective actions against the insurance operators and if necessary, impose sanctions based on clear and objective criteria that are publicly disclosed. - 2.
 Insurers may be required to develop an acceptable plan for correction to the problems.
-These plans shall be reviewed and approved by Insurance Board. - 3.
-When identified, Insurance Board shall communicate and bring to the attention of the board, senior management and key persons in control of the insurer any material concerns to make sure that corrective measure are taken care off for satisfactory resolution.
+These plans shall be reviewed and approved by the Authority. - 3.
+When identified, The Authority shall communicate and bring to the attention of the board, senior management and key persons in control of the insurer any material concerns to make sure that corrective measures are taken care off for satisfactory resolution. - (89) The Authority shall take actions in order to apply enforcement where problems are encountered. in accordance with Chapter 4, number (7) of this Directive - (90) The Authority shall check compliance by the insurer and assess their effectiveness, after corrective action has been taken or remedial measures, directions or sanctions have been imposed.

-- (89) Insurance Board shall take actions in order to apply enforcement where problems are encountered.
-The minimum power to be imposed shall include the following; - 1.
-Restriction on business activities and financials - a) Prohibition the insurer from issuing new policies - b) Withholding approval for new business activities or acquisitions - c) Restricting activities of a subsidiary where, in its opinion such activities jeopardize the financial situation of the insurer - d) Requiring measures that reduce or mitigate risks, redesigning investment and reinsurance strategy - e) Requiring an increase in capital - f) Restricting or suspending dividend or other payments to shareholders - g) Restricting purchases of the insurer own shares - 2.
-Restructuring - a) Arranging for the transfer of obligations under the policies from a failing insurer to another insurer - b) Barring individuals acting in responsible capacities from such roles in the future - (90) Insurance Board shall check compliance by the insurer and assesses their effectiveness, after corrective action has been taken or remedial measures, directions or sanctions have been imposed. - (91) Insurance Board may apply any of its power stated in Insurance Act, Regulations, other legislations and this Directive to address management and governance problems, including the power to require the insurer to replace or restrict the power of members of the Board of Directors, senior management, significant owners and external auditors, and suspending or revoking the license of an insurer. - (92) Where necessary and in extreme cases, Insurance Board may assign conservatorship over an insurer that is failing to meet the requirements of this Directive (or Insurance Act).
-In case where insurers fail to comply with duties and tasks stipulated under this Directive, regulations, circulars, policies, procedures, orders, recommendations, guidance and its plans, Insurance Board may take their control, or to appoint other specified officials or receivers for the task, and to make other arrangements for the benefit of the policyholders.
+- (91) The Authority may apply any of its power stated in Insurance Act, Regulations, other legislations and this Directive to address management and governance problems, including the power to require the insurer to replace or restrict the power of members of the Board of Directors, senior management, significant owners and external auditors, and suspending or revoking the license of an insurer. - (92) Where necessary and in extreme cases, the Authority may assign conservatorship over an insurer that is failing to meet the requirements of this Directive (or Insurance Act).
+In case where insurers fail to comply with duties and tasks stipulated under this Directive, regulations, circulars, policies, procedures, orders, recommendations, guidance and its plans, the Authority may take their control, or appoint other specified officials or receivers for the task, and make other arrangements for the benefit of the policyholders.